haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-05-Observer Pattern.md

     - Design Pattern
 ---

-### Definition

-The **Observer Pattern** defines a *one-to-many* dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 ### Motivation

 Imagine that you have two types of objects: a **Customer** and a **Store**.
 The customer is very interested in a particular brand of product (say, iPhone 14), which should become available in the store very soon.